iamryandrake/pomodoro.cc/README.md

 opt/bootstrap
 ```

-Fill in your information in the `credentials.json` if you want to be able to login in `http://pomodoro.dev`
+Fill in your information in the `credentials.json` if you want to be able to login in `http://pomodoro.dev`.
-You'll need to create an app for github and twitter.
-(If you don't want to provide them, it's fine, authentication won't work, but you need at least to create this file)
+You'll need to create an app for Github and Twitter.
+(If you don't want to provide them, that's fine.
+Whilst the authentication won't work, you will still need to create this file.)

 Add an entry in your `/etc/hosts`: